WordPress/gutenberg/docs/getting-started/full-site-editing.md

 ```

 You can then copy the generated directory to your `wp-content/themes` directory and start playing with the Site Editor to build and extend the theme.

+### Template and Template Parts

+See the [architecture document on templates](docs/explanations/architecture/full-site-editing-templates.md) for an explanation on the internals of how templates and templates parts are rendered in the frontend and edited in the backend.

 ### theme.json